 Dr. Bloomfield earned her master's and doctorate from the University of Denver.
 She completed an APA-accredited predoctoral internship at the Carolinas Medical Center in Charlotte, North Carolina, and a postdoctoral fellowship with Southeast Psych, also in Charlotte.
 She currently has a private practice (www.bloomfieldpsych.com) and sees clients ages six through adulthood.
 In addition to her clinical practice, Dr. Bloomfield teaches at the University of Denver in the Graduate School of Professional Psychology.

-During this five week collaborative training series, educators improve their restorative skills to effectively build the proactive and trusting relationships with students required to support strong community and effective management of student behavior and conflict.
+During this five week "train the trainer" style series, educators improve their restorative skills to effectively build the proactive and trusting relationships with students required to support strong community and effective management of student behavior and conflict.
 This working group explores preventative Restorative Practices that support student voice and accountability among students, their peers, and educators.
-Participants collaborate to incorporate Social Emotional Strategies into their personal practice and eventually within their school team or school culture.
+Participants collaborate to incorporate social emotional and trauma-informed strategies into their personal practice and eventually within their school team or school culture.